danielg0/fyp/report.md

 - Investigating the trade-off between error and simulation time present when choosing a simulation interval's size.

 - Introducing interval sub-sampling and super-sampling techniques to efficiently generate new simulation intervals from existing profiling runs.
-These techniques result in a Y% decrease in CPU time required to pick simulation points.
+These techniques result in a 96.7% decrease in CPU time required to simulate new interval runs.

 - Demonstrating the viability of combining multiple simulation interval sets of different sizes with modern ML techniques for parameter optimisation to efficiently find performant configurations.

-- Presenting an implementation that can find the Pareto front of a design-space exploration experiment on a benchmark program with X% less simulation time than traditional techniques.
+- Presenting a design-space exploration experiment that uses simulation interval sets of different sizes to find a power-minimising hardware configuration using 50% less simulation time than traditional techniques.

 The techniques this thesis introduces will contribute to more efficient use of simulation time in microarchitecture research with minimal opportunity cost by reusing expensive profiling and checkpointing data already collected.
 It empowers researchers to explore more avenues for performance gain by giving them the tools to quickly evaluate a suite of ideas before delving further into those that show promise.